songrong-song/GA_project3/README.md

   - Edit trip created in case of user input error (stretch goal)

 - Backend (Songrong)
+  - GPT gives you the right prompt
+  - API is not very fast
+  - API cleansing into the correct format
   - Reorganise the structure of the App
   - Database set-up
   - Cluster set-up for the user accounts